 Using a reflective practice framework, students examine and practice the nursing role with diverse families in all phases of the childbearing process in acute care and community settings.
 Emphasis is on changes occurring in the biological, personal, and social realms.
 The health needs of childbearing families are studied from the perspectives of health promotion, risk reduction, and disease prevention.
-Full Time - Pre-requisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 331, NURS 321, NURS 344, NURS 308.
-Corequisites: NURS 341, NURS 421, NURS 384, NURS 328.
-Part Time - Pre-requisite(s): NURS 344, NURS 344, NURS 330, NURS 337, NURS 331, NURS 331, NURS 344, NURS 344, NURS 338.
-Co-requisite(s): NURS 341, NURS 341, NURS 328.
+Full Time - Pre-Requisite(s): NURS 301, NURS 308, NURS 321, NURS 344.
+Co-Requisite(s): NURS 341, NURS 384, NURS 421.
+Part Time - Pre-Requisite(s): NURS 308, NURS 344.; Co-Requisite(s): NURS 328, NURS 341.